jorisparet/partycls/README.md

 Documentation
 -------------

-See the [tutorial](https://github.com/jorisparet/partycls/tree/master/tutorial) in the form of Jupyter notebooks for a step-by-step introduction to *partycls* objects and main features.
+See the [tutorials](https://github.com/jorisparet/partycls/tree/master/tutorial) (Jupyter notebooks) for a step-by-step introduction to the main features of *partycls* and some of its applications.

 Installation
 ------------